[Learn Korean I11] -(으)ㄹ지, -는데요, -는걸요

 In most cases, Korean people use this grammar as -(으)ㄹ지 모르다 “to be uncertain if.” -(으)ㄹ지 걱정이다 “to be worried if” and -(으)ㄹ지 정하다 “to decide if.”

 So, please put the whole phrase in your mind.
-In addition, Korean people pronounce 지 in -(으)ㄹ지 in tense sound as 찌, so please pay attention to that as well.
+In addition, Korean people pronounce 지 in -(으)ㄹ지 in a tense sound as 찌, so please pay attention to that as well.

 Then, let’s look at its conjugation to verbs, adjectives, and nouns.

-First of all, conjugations are the same for verbs and adjectives, so we are mainly looking at verbs for now.
+Verbs • Adjectives: First, conjugations are the same for verbs and adjectives, so we are mainly looking at verbs for now.

 If a verb stem has a final consonant, you add -을지.